sibosendteam/laravel-socket-example/README.md

-# Laravel5.8 + Laravel-websockets Example🛰
+# Laravel5.8 + Laravel-websockets Example

 This is an example application built with the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.